nikos-kekatos/NNCS_matlab/README.md

-#Approximating a PID controller by a Neural Network
+# Approximating a PID controller by a Neural Network

 In this work, we intend to mimic the behavior of a PID controller by a feedforward Neural Network.

+## More details on tool usage, options, etc. will be provided.